NicolasRiel/Heidelberg_LaMEM_course/README.md

 + "Olivine_Peierls-Kameyama_1999"

 ## Velocity box
+The code snipped shows how to add a velocity box to a LaMEM model.

     vel_box = VelocityBox(      cenX     =   1.0,  # X-coordinate of center of box
                                 cenY     =   1.0,  # Y-coordinate of center of box
                                 cenZ     =   1.0,  # Z-coordinate of center of box